Managing the Menopause

 Browse through upcoming sessions and book your place

-Guidance For Managers
+Guidance for Managers

 • Managers are encouraged to discuss general wellbeing with employees throughout their employment at NUH.
 Opportunities are particularly provided to do this as part of our appraisal process and reviews.

-Ways to practically support staff
+Symptom Ways to practically support staff

-Hot flushes/feeling hotter than usual
+Hot flushes / feeling hotter than usual

-• Accessible drinking water.
+• Accessible drinking water

-• Allow staff to shower at NUH in changing rooms.
+• Allow staff to shower at NUH

-• Review ventilation and identify any potential ways for cooling the environment
+• Review ventilation and cooling options

 Headaches

-• Easily accessible drinking water.
+• Easily accessible drinking water

 • Provide protected time to catch up on work

-• Allow more frequent breaks to go to the toilet.
+• Allow more frequent toilet breaks

-• Consider nonmaterial/easily cleaned seating.
+• Consider nonmaterial / easily cleaned seating

-• Consider flexible working/working from home
+• Consider flexible working / working from home

 Frequent UTIs